Antti Raanta: Arizona Coyotes (2017–2021)

-On 23 June 2017, he was traded by the Rangers along with Derek Stepan to the Arizona Coyotes for Anthony DeAngelo and the 7th overall pick in the 2017 NHL Entry Draft (which became Lias Andersson).
+On 23 June 2017, he was traded by the Rangers along with Derek Stepan to the Arizona Coyotes for Tony DeAngelo and the 7th overall pick in the 2017 NHL entry draft (which became Lias Andersson).

 In his first season with the club, Raanta posted a 21–17–6 record in 41 appearances.
 However, the Coyotes failed to qualify for the 2018 Stanley Cup playoffs.
 On 6 April 2018, the Coyotes re-signed Raanta to a three-year, $12.75 million contract extension worth $4.25 million annually.

 Carolina Hurricanes (2021–2024)

 After four seasons within the Coyotes organization, largely plagued with injury, Raanta left as a free agent and was signed to a two-year, $4 million contract with the Carolina Hurricanes on 28 July 2021.

 On 31 October, Raanta started his first game with the team, winning 2–1 against his former team the Arizona Coyotes.
 He helped the team go 8–0–0, with Frederik Andersen winning the first seven games of the season.
 This was the first time in his career that he was playing on a team that went undefeated.
 On 7 April 2022, Raanta won a 5–3 game against the Buffalo Sabres to help the team clinch a playoff spot.
 On 28 April, after a 6–3 win against the New Jersey Devils, Raanta along with Andersen won the William M. Jennings Trophy for allowing the least goals against average.
 On 2 May, Raanta started the first-round game against the Boston Bruins due to starter goaltender Andersen being injured.
 He won 5–1 in game one making it his first career playoff win.
 On 4 May, Raanta exited the game in game two after colliding with the Bruins forward David Pastrňák early in the first period.
 Backup goaltender Pyotr Kochetkov played the rest of that game and made it a 5–2 win making the Canes 2–0.
 In game four, Raanta started again losing 5–2.
 In game seven, Raanta helped the team to win the first round in a 3–2 win.

 In his third year with Carolina during the season, following a stretch out of form, the Hurricanes placed Raanta on waivers on 16 December 2023, and he was subsequently re-assigned to the Chicago Wolves of the AHL.